-Here are some of the standard symbols of various components for electrical schematics.
+Here are some of the standard and basic symbols for various components for electrical schematics.

-1. Resistors are the fundamental components and symbols of electrical schematics.
+1. Resistors are the fundamental components of electrical schematics.
 They are usually represented by zig-zag lines with two terminals extending outward.
 But you can also use the alternate rectangle symbol in the drawing.

 3. Inductors are usually represented by a series of curved bumps or several loopy coils.

-5. Power Sources mainly has two types, DC or AC Voltage Sources.
+5. Power Sources mainly have two types, DC or AC Voltage Sources.
 They represent either the source is supplying direct current (DC) or alternating current (AC).

 6. Digital Logic Gates: Standard logic functions all have unique schematic symbols such as AND, OR, and XOR.
 Adding a bubble to the output negates the function, and you will get NAND and XOR.

 Value: Values can help define exactly what a component represents.
-For schematic components like resistors, capacitors, and inductors the value tells us how many ohms or farads they have.
-But for integrated circuits, the value may just be the name of the chip.
+For schematic components like resistors, capacitors, and inductors, the value tells us how many ohms or farads they have.
+But for integrated circuits, the value may be the name of the chip.

-Understanding the representation of symbols and components is just the first step of reading electrical schematics.
-What you need to do next is to identify how all of the symbols are connected together and how to figure out their connections.
+Understanding the representation of symbols and components is just the primary stage in reading electrical schematics.
+Next, you need to identify how the symbols are connected and how to figure out their connections.

-1. Nets are lines that will show how components are connected together.
+1. Nets are lines that will show how components are connected.

-2. Junction is when a wire splits into two or more directions, it create a junction.
+2. Junction is when a wire splits into two or more directions, and it creates a junction.
 But a junction only means wires passing by but not connected.

-3. Nodes shows that wires that are crossing this junction are also connected.
+3. Nodes show that wires that are crossing this junction are also connected.